Last Updated on by

 96. Ask friends for advice on saving money: If you have friends or an inner circle, always discuss about your significant purchases, like home, loans etc. Chances are, someone would have a good knowledge about the subject and would provide you with good suggestions about how to save money.

-97. Before you buy something, sell the item that is lying with you: For a long time, I’ve wanted to replace my refrigerator.
+97. Before you buy something new, sell the item that is lying with you: For a long time, I’ve wanted to replace my refrigerator.
 However, I thought, until I sell my existing refrigerator, I am not going to get the new fridge.
 If I did get a new fridge, I’d end up with 2 refrigerators and with no option to discard the older one.
-It’s been a year since, I still use the same fridge.
+It’s been few years, I still use the same fridge.

 98. Live a frugal life: Yes, you are in Dubai!
-And it is possible to have a balance in your life.
+And it is possible to have a balanced life.
 It is very glamorous and tempting to spend money in malls, cafes, bars, weekends etc; but you need to learn to live frugally and within your means.
 Having said that, I am not suggesting you to penny pinch.
 Live a comfortable life but with frugal ways.

 99. Try DIY: Do It Yourself is a popular concept in the western countries.
 However, with our busy lives here we like to outsource everything here.
 If your landlord provides free service (like mine!!), you may not have to spend a whole lot on your maintenance of home.
 Learning to DIY would not only build your skills, it will also save you some money by learning the tricks of the trade.

 100. Reduce the usage of Taxis: Using taxis quite often?
-Use public transport or ask a friend.
+Use other public transport modes like buses, metro or ask a friend.
 When going to an from Airport, you could request a friend to drop and pick you up.

 101. Live away from the central locations of Dubai: While it is glamorous to live in the centre of the city, it is usually quite expensive.
 Not only the rents, but day to day living costs are higher when compared to other locations.
 I live 10 minutes away from the Dubai Downtown.
 But my rents are lesser by 70% than in the Downtown area.

 Do you have a cool way to save up money in Dubai?
-Let me know.
-Comment below.
+Let me know through your thoughts below.

 Tips from some of my close friends on how they save money in Dubai:

-Few days back I posed a question to y friends through What’sapp and I received the following responses:
+I asked a question to y friends through WhatsApp and I received the following responses:

-My Question: What’s the one best strategy to save money in Dubai?
+What’s the ONE best strategy to save money in Dubai?